cameroncuster/snake_player/README.md

 ## Review ##
-This project was one of my favorites as it required genuine thought, this was not some algorithm that could just be found online "unless you wanted to try to implemented a nerual net or some sort of evolutionary algorithm."
+This project was one of my favorites as it required genuine thought, this was not some algorithm that could just be found online "unless you wanted to try to implement a neural net or some sort of evolutionary algorithm."
 Leveraging graph traversals this way was a fantastic learning experience, I did not think it was possible.
 I spent majority of my time thinking about the solution at the beginning of the project.
 It took a while before I finally arrived at the solution - key observations: follow the tail, don't get trapped
-I should hope this project is continued for many years to come as it was some of the most excitment I have had while writing code (I get pretty excited to write code so don't take that lightly)
+I should hope this project is continued for many years to come as it was some of the most excitement I have had while writing code (I get pretty excited to write code so don't take that lightly)

 ## Improvements ##
-I theorized a perfect game was always possible without obstacles because the snake can always resturcure it's body given enough moves to eat the food assuming at least one square is available.
+I theorized a perfect game was always possible without obstacles because the snake can always restructure it's body given enough moves to eat the food assuming at least one square is available.
 The theory is challenging to implement and to my understanding could only be done with a neural network which perfectly approximated the board in it's calculations; otherwise, S-Road is always an